 (6) The Hearing Board may, with the consent of the parties concerned, hold joint pre-hearing meetings with them in order to (i) simplify the issues, (ii) effect stipulations of facts, (iii) provide for the exchange of documentary or other information, and (iv) achieve such other objectives as will make the hearing more fair, effective and expeditious.

-(7) The Hearing Board, after consultation with the dean of the faculty and with the faculty member charged, will determine whether the hearing should be private or public.
+(7) The Hearing Board, after consultation with the provost and dean of the faculty and with the faculty member charged, will determine whether the hearing should be private or public.

-(8) During the proceedings, the faculty member and the dean will have the right to be represented by legal counsel of their choosing, and the faculty member will have the right to have an academic advisor of his or her choice; the right of the faculty member to legal counsel and an academic advisor does not obligate the College to bear the expense of either.
+(8) During the proceedings, the faculty member and the provost and dean of the faculty will have the right to be represented by legal counsel of their choosing, and the faculty member will have the right to have an academic advisor of his or her choice; the right of the faculty member to legal counsel and an academic advisor does not obligate the college to bear the expense of either.
 Legal counsel, but not academic advisors, shall have the right to address the Hearing Board and to examine witnesses.

 (9) A verbatim record of the hearing or hearings will be taken and a typewritten copy will be made available to the faculty member, without cost, at the faculty member's request.

-(10) The burden of proof that adequate cause exists for the imposition of the penalties imposed rests with the dean and will be satisfied only by a clear and convincing evidence in the record as a whole.
+(10) The burden of proof that adequate cause exists for the imposition of the penalties imposed rests with the provost and dean of the faculty and will be satisfied only by a clear and convincing evidence in the record as a whole.

 (11) The Hearing Board will grant reasonable adjournments to enable either party to investigate evidence as to which a valid claim of surprise is made.